New for September 2023: Read our evaluation study pre-print on OSF (free): https://osf.io/fhc2k/

 Quizzes and teacher quiz instructions

-Our quizzes are freely available for schools to use, if they follow the terms of use.
-The quizzes and scoring guide are linked from our study pre-registration on OSF.
-Please also download the Teacher quiz instructions, which you will need, but could not be added to the same file location on OSF (apologies!).
+Please also download the Teacher quiz instructions below, which you will need, but could not be added to the same file location on OSF (apologies!).